 There's limited medical information, but it's my favourite blog to read for an uncensored version of the shenanigans within Singapore medicine.
 Even though it's mainly written for laughs, some of his entries can be surprisingly poignant at times!

-MIPHIDIC belongs to Dr Li Yang Hsu, a professor of Infectious Disease medicine who’s also a cult hero amongst junior doctors – I swear I know a couple of female collegues who go full on fan-girl mode in his presence.
+MIPHIDIC belongs to Dr Li Yang Hsu, a professor of Infectious Disease Medicine who's also a cult hero amongst junior doctors.

 It's not hard to see why - I've heard from those who've worked with Dr Li that as a doctor, he's incredibly insightful with his analyses and deliberate with his medical decisions; this readily comes across in his writing as well.